vardecab/content-diet/README.md

 <br>
 ![](https://img.shields.io/badge/platform-Windows%20%7C%20macOS-blue)

->Playing with AI to build a personal daily news channel — one smart summary a day from YouTube, X, and websites I follow, all powered by RSS.
+>Playing with AI to build a personal daily news channel — one smart summary a day from YouTube, X, websites and newsletters I follow, all powered by RSS.

+### Idea

+Throw all your sources (newsletters, people on X, YouTube channels, websites you read) to AI and get a nice, short summary.

 ### Why?